 - OTA channels configuration in the way I was used to creating them in Expo at build time

 - A simple way of building the app... couldn't they think of a simple damn command? lol

 The last two will be the subject of a series of future posts :) Stay tuned

-This is the “things will surely change” I was talking about in the beginning.
+This is the "things will surely change" I was talking about in the beginning.
 Unimodules is an ambitious project of bringing the possibility to import even a single module between the many that are available in Expo in a pure React Native project.
 How can they do this and what prevented it in the first place?
-Well, basically all the goodies we’re used to have in Expo relies on the fact that all the code we write will run in an already well configured and predictive react native app heavily configured, but not necessarily through the use of custom native modules, in order to expose some primitives that many native features use.
+Well, basically all the goodies we're used to having in Expo relies on the fact that all the code we write will run in an already well configured and predictive react native app heavily configured, but not necessarily through the use of custom native modules, to expose some primitives that many native features use.
 So they did what they were doing but through a common way in the React Native ecosystem: using native modules.
-But since there was the need of a base that could let all the other modules work, they created the Core Unimodules which requires itself all kind of permissions for your app (an old story, right?) just because it’s included, even if you don’t require anything that needs those permissions to run (but I honestly believe it’s a matter of time they enable some sort of three shaking to avoid this).
+But since there was the need for a base that could let all the other modules work, they created the Core Unimodules which requires itself all kinds of permissions for your app (an old story, right?) just because it's included, even if you don't require anything that needs those permissions to run (but I honestly believe it's a matter of time they enable some sort of three shaking to avoid this).